Use of test

 Gene expression assays are tests which measure the activity of different genes in a sample of tumour tissue.
 The pattern of gene activity in breast cancer can provide information about the risk of recurrence and likely response to chemotherapy of a breast cancer.
 The gene expression assay provided by Sonic Genetics is called Prosigna.

 The Therapeutic Goods Administration limits the information about this test that we may place in the public domain.
 We would be pleased to provide doctors with detailed information upon request.
-Please email us at firstname.lastname@example.org.
+Please email us at email@example.com or if you have been issued with a username and password for the Sonic Genetics website, you can access the information in the Doctors resources section below.
 We recommend that patients seek further information from their doctors.

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.